ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 Restoring a volume from a backup snapshot creates a boot or data volume, depending on whether the snapshot is "bootable" or "nonbootable".
 The new volume that is created from the snapshot inherits properties from the original volume, but you can specify a larger volume size, different IOPS profile, and customer-managed encryption.

 When you restore from a bootable backup snapshot, you create a boot volume that you use to provision another instance.
 The boot volume uses a general-purpose profile and is limited to 250 GB.
 Because the bootable backup snapshot is not fully provisioned, in the beginning the performance is slower than when you use a regular boot volume.
-For more information, see [Performance considerations](#baas-boot-perf).
+For more information, see [Performance impact](#baas-boot-perf).

 For best performance, use backups with fast restore.
 You can enable fast restore backup snapshots in multiple regions and use them to restore a volume that is fully provisioned when the volume is created.
 For more information, see [fast restore](/docs/vpc?topic=vpc-snapshots-vpc-about#snapshots_vpc_fast_restore).